top of page

 Melissa Meredith Fail climbing into the Seabourn Venture submersible on an expedition cruise to Greenland

 Absolutely false!
-The Adventure Travel Trade Association published a June 2023 report revealing the largest percentage of adventure travelers are between the ages of 51 - 60 years of age with a whopping 28% of the market.
-Following close behind them are travelers aged 41-50 at 22% of the market.
-So, let's call it what it is ~ the bulk of the adventure travel participants are not youngsters.
+The Adventure Travel Trade Association published a June 2023 report revealing that the largest percentage of adventure travelers are between the ages of 51 and 60, making up a whopping 28% of the market.
+Following closely behind are travelers aged 41-50, who account for 22%.
+So, let’s call it what it is—the bulk of adventure travel participants are not youngsters.

-This is simply not so.
-As a would-be adventure traveler, you have options to adjust the cost if needed.
-Choose to adjust the level of accommodation from a five-star hotel suite down to three-star hotel room prior to your trek.
-When considering an expedition cruise, allow us to help you choose a line that will suit your budget.
+This is simply not true.
+As a would-be adventure traveler, you have options to adjust costs.
+You can choose to downgrade your accommodation from a five-star hotel suite to a three-star room before your trek.
+When considering an expedition cruise, allow us to help you select a line that fits your budget.
 Not all expedition-style cruises are created equal.

-Next, consider traveling during the “off season.”
-Depending on desired trek, climb, or tour, it may be possible to visit during the shoulder season to reduce the cost.
-When thinking about air transportation – taking the red-eye flight or adding an additional layover in route may lower the flight cost significantly.
+Next, consider traveling during the “off-season.”
+Depending on your desired trek, climb, or tour, it may be possible to visit during the shoulder season to reduce costs.
+When thinking about air transportation, taking a red-eye flight or adding an extra layover can significantly lower your flight costs.

 Melissa Meredith Fail hiking to frozen waterfall